OneGov/onegov-cloud/README.md

     TYPE: Feature
     LINK: OGC-101

-Commits that do not follow this scheme are not included in the changelog.
+> Commits that do not follow this schema are not included in the changelog.

 **Pull request messages** should contain the first line of the commit message (`<Module>: <Message>`) for the title and the rest for the message.